Indiana coronavirus updates: CES shortened to 3 days

 It's requiring participants to be fully vaccinated and to wear masks.

-Large presenters have withdrawn from the show citing upticks in infections from the omicron variant, including major social media companies and gadget manufacturers.
-T-Mobile's CEO was scheduled to deliver a keynote address.
-It will now be online.
+Large presenters have withdrawn from the show citing upticks in infections from the omicron variant.

 COVID-19 vaccine mandate for Head Start program blocked by federal judge